wangziqi2013/wangziqi2013.github.io/_posts/2021-08-31-amoeba-cache.markdown

 The overall architecture of Amoeba cache is described as follows.
 Amoeba cache stores partial blocks as a consecutive range of 64-bit words in a larger unit called a "region", which is aligned 64-byte blocks in this paper (i.e., identical to conventional cache blocks).
+To simplify encoding, a partial block must be fully contained in a region, and must be a consecutive range.
+Each partial block is described by a tag entry, which consists of the address tag of the region that contains it (i.e., the conventional address tag), a start and end offset, and other metadata bits.